 International undergraduate tuition fee examples – BA or BSc:

-Fees for full time undergraduate courses start at £15,680 for subjects such as History of Art, rising to £20,100 for subjects such as Biochemistry and £28,000 per year to study Medicine.
+Fees for full time undergraduate courses start at £16,620 for most Arts, Humanities, Social Sciences, Business related degrees & Maths rising to £20,910 for Laboratory based subjects such as Biochemistry and Engineering degrees.